 Receipt Pal is another points-based app you can redeem points for Amazon e-gift cards and many others.
 Receipt Pal also gives bonus tickets to enter sweepstakes for its users.
 I don’t mess around much with the sweeps.
 I assume if I win, that’s great.
 The sweeps pop up as a bonus, and you tap to reveal the number of tickets, so it’s not invasive, really.

 - Connecting accounts

-I don’t earn as many points with this one as I do with Fetch rewards but since I already have my phone out for fetch to snap a receipt, I submit the same receipt to both apps.
-The points for friend referrals here are a bit low and you can expect around 300 points.
-This one is a more passive way to earn points you submit receipts and fill up cards each card will gain you 100 points and you need 4 to fill up a card.
+I don’t earn as many points with this one as I do with Fetch rewards, but since I already have my phone out for fetch to snap a receipt, I submit the same receipt to both apps.
+The points for friend referrals here are a bit low, and you can expect around 300 points.
+This one is a more passive way to earn points you submit receipts and fill up cards each card will gain you 100 points, and you need four to fill up a card.

-For e-receipts simply connect an email account and it will pull the receipts from there.
-If you would choose you can link an Amazon account to in order to gain points from purchases there, and you get a decent 300-point bonus for linking as well.
+For e-receipts, simply connect an email account, and it will pull the receipts from there.
+If you would choose, you can link an Amazon account in order to gain points from purchases there, and you get a decent 300-point bonus for linking as well.
 The downside to Receipt Pal for me is that it doesn’t always recognize certain stores and receipts.
-Unlike Fetch that counts all receipts even when shopping Mom and Pop small business.
+Unlike Fetch, which counts all receipts even when shopping Mom and Pop small business.

-Even though you can expect smaller point payouts I have already cashed out several gift cards with receipt pal too.
-Little effort involved and any additional income is great in my opinion.
+Even though you can expect smaller point payouts, I have already cashed out several gift cards with Receipt Pal too.
+Little effort is involved, and any additional income is great, in my opinion.

-I have been using this one the longest since around 2015 as many people who shop online have.
-I started using them when Ebates was new and continue to use it since the change to Rakuten.
+I have been using this one the longest, since around 2015, as many people who shop online have.
+I started using them when Ebates was new and have continued to use it since the change to Rakuten.
 The perks have changed over the years and with the new switch to Rakuten as well.